Blackburn-Labs/proem-ui-web/docs/store.md

 introduced, it illustrates how clean and powerful this flow becomes:
 ![alt-text](assets/store-cycle-with-backend.png)

-> Suggestion: If you are new ro React and Redux, we suggest first watching [LearnCode.academy](https://twitter.com/learncodeacad)'s
+&gt; Suggestion: If you are new ro React and Redux, we suggest first watching [LearnCode.academy](https://twitter.com/learncodeacad)'s
-> tutorial series in [React JS](https://youtu.be/MhkGQAoc7bc?list=PLoYCgNOIyGABj2GQSlDRjgvXtqfDxKm5b) and [Redux](https://youtu.be/1w-oQ-i1XB8?list=PLoYCgNOIyGABj2GQSlDRjgvXtqfDxKm5b).
+&gt; tutorial series in [React JS](https://youtu.be/MhkGQAoc7bc?list=PLoYCgNOIyGABj2GQSlDRjgvXtqfDxKm5b) and [Redux](https://youtu.be/1w-oQ-i1XB8?list=PLoYCgNOIyGABj2GQSlDRjgvXtqfDxKm5b).

 ## Each Flow Step

-### Store -> UI
+### Store -&gt; UI

 First we need to look at the app’s data store and how it works, then we can look at how that data store is fed to the UI.

 #### Data Store

 By leveraging [Redux](https://redux.js.org/) your Proem-UI will have a single central data store.
 This store is created within the `/store.js` right on the root of your project.

 If you take a look at `/store.js`, you will see it imports the reducers for setting the store’s initial state as well as manipulating it.
-We will see more on that below in the “reducer -> store” section.
+We will see more on that below in the “reducer -&gt; store” section.

-> Note: The `/store.js` comes preconfigured with `redux-logger`, which will only be used in debug/developer mode.
-This
-> will automatically output any changes to your data store to the browser console.
-This makes debugging your app far
+&gt; Note: The `/store.js` comes preconfigured with `redux-logger`, which will only be used in debug/developer mode.
+This &gt; will automatically output any changes to your data store to the browser console.
+This makes debugging your app far &gt; easier.
-> easier.

 #### Connecting Store to UI